UPPMAX/uppmax_intro_python/docs/sessions/hello_little_turtles.md

 !!!- info "Learning outcomes"

     - Import a Python package
-    - Practice to search for an UPPMAX module that needs to be loaded
+    - Practice to search for a module that needs to be loaded
-    - Get a script that requires an UPPMAX module to be loaded to work
+    - Get a script that requires a  module to be loaded to work

 Now we try to make this script work!